Forecasting Gold Prices: Insights from Kuznets and Kondratieff

 The Implied Reversal: Dollar Devaluation and the Ascent of Precious Metals

-CVC’s initial conclusion—regarding this divergence—was rigorously established through the application of the Similar Cyclical Circumstance (SCC) principle inherent to the Kuznets’ swing.
-This framework provided a powerful and empirically validated lens for pattern recognition and forecasting.
+CVC rigorously established the divergence (Gold appreciating while USD depreciating) using the Similar Cyclical Circumstance (SCC) principle inherent to the Kuznets’ Swing.
+This framework provided a powerful, empirically validated lens for pattern recognition and market forecasting.

 Escalating Analytical Rigour: The Kondratieff Analogue